habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

     [root@wakame-vdc-1box centos]# cd /vz/template/cache
     [root@wakame-vdc-1box cache]# wget http://download.openvz.org/template/precreated/centos-6-x86_64-minimal.tar.gz

-Next, this image an OpenVZ container based on this image is started.
+Next, an OpenVZ container based on this image is started.
 Note that the 101 that appears many times below can be any number that is not in use by OpenVZ.